KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws3-create/1create.md

 .git/
 README.md
    ```
-  {% hint style='tip' %}
-Navigate into "MyFirstRepo" in the file explorer if you want to follow along in a GUI.
-If you don't see the ".git" folder in the file explorer, you will need to enable viewing hidden files.
-  {% endhint %}

-1. Type `cat README.md` <i class="fa fa-share fa-rotate-180"></i>.
-You should see the contents of the read me text, which is the same text displayed in GitHub repository page.
    {% hint style='info' %}
 Git has special files.
 One of them is the ".git" folder.
 It contains all the information on reconstructing the version history for your repository.
+The ".git" folder is a profile file we discussed earlier in the command line section.
+   {% endhint %}

+  {% hint style='tip' %}
+If you don't see the ".git" folder in the file explorer, you will need to enable viewing hidden files.
   {% endhint %}

 1. Type `git status` <i class="fa fa-share fa-rotate-180"></i>.
 You will see something like this
    ```